 At the time of shipping, the outdoor unit is charged with the refrigerant.
 As this charge does not include the amount needed for extended piping, additional charging for each refrigerant line will be required on site.
-In order that future servicing may be properly provided, always keep a record of the size and length of each refrigerant line and the amount of additional charge by writing it in the space provided on the outdoor unit
+In order that future servicing may be properly provided, always keep a record of the size and length of each refrigerant line and the amount of additional charge by writing it in the space provided on the outdoor unit.

-8.1.
-Calculation of Additional Refrigerant Charge
+9.1.
+Calculation of additional refrigerant charge

-- Calculate the amount of additional charge based on the length of the piping extension and the size of the refrigerant line. - Use the table to the right as a guide to calculating the amount of additional charging and charge the system accordingly. - If the calculation results in a fraction of less than 0.1 kg, round up to the next 0.1 kg.
-For example, if the result of the calculation was 12.62 kg, round the result up to 12.7 kg.
+- Calculate the amount of additional charge based on the length of the piping extension and the size of the refrigerant line. - Use the table to the below as a guide to calculating the amount of additional charging and charge the system accordingly. - If the calculation results in a fraction of less than 0.1 kg, round up to the next 0.1 kg.
+For example, if the result of the calculation was 11.38 kg, round the result up to 11.4 kg.